-Lorie: Well, in this world we can get overwhelmed with those numbers.
+Lorie: Well, in this world, you can get overwhelmed with those numbers.
 Nineteen million right here in America are considered the working poor, 1.1 billion with a B lack access to potable water.
 Every five seconds a child dies of hunger, not tuberculosis, hunger, lack of food.
 And if you think about those numbers, you can get completely overwhelmed.
-But Jesus rarely calls us to masses of humanity.
+But, Jesus rarely calls us to masses of humanity.
 And my focus in this book is Matthew 25:40, a very misquoted verse.

 Jim: Why is that?